simshard/bugreporter/Readme.md

 # How to run the frontend test suite

- - in the terminal run the command
+ - in a new terminal window run the command
     `npx cypress open`
- - Choose your preferred browser for E2E testing and run the spec `bug-reporter-form.cy.js`
+ - Choose your preferred browser for **E2E testing**  and run the spec `bug-reporter-form.cy.js`